Make it specific

 | Lowe's | store manager or department leader, in-person or phone | Technical or project recap | availability, customer service, department fit, physical readiness, and DIY or home-improvement curiosity, learning home improvement, helping customers solve projects, department interest, and reliable schedule, weekends, early stocking, and closing shifts, and Customer Service, Pro Services, Cashier, and Receiver/Stocker | Use the note to restate a project, system, client, tradeoff, or collaboration point that matters for the next round. |

-| Marriott International | department manager or HR, in-person or phone | Service-focused thank-you note | guest service, professionalism, confidentiality, availability, and calm problem solving, guest service, local area knowledge, hospitality career interest, and steady hotel schedule, weekends, evenings, and holidays, and Front Desk, Rooms & Guest Services, Housekeeping, and Food & Beverage | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |
+| Marriott International | Talent Acquisition, recruiter, hiring manager, or property team, phone, video, or in person | Service-focused thank-you note | guest service, professionalism, confidentiality, availability, and calm problem solving, guest service, local area knowledge, hospitality career interest, and steady hotel schedule, weekends, evenings, and holidays, and Front Desk, Rooms & Guest Services, Housekeeping, and Food & Beverage | Recap the service behavior you discussed, such as communication, calm problem-solving, guest language, or customer follow-through. |

-| Chipotle Mexican Grill | restaurant manager, in-person or phone | Same-day thank-you note | speed, accuracy, food safety, teamwork, and availability, fast-paced team work, food prep interest, reliable rush availability, and growth path, lunch rush, dinner rush, and weekends, and Line, Grill, Prep, and Cashier | Send a short note the same day or next morning, confirm the role, and mention one detail from the conversation. |
+| Chipotle Mexican Grill | restaurant hiring manager or manager selected through Ava Cado scheduling, in person, phone, or local manager instructions | Same-day thank-you note | speed, accuracy, food safety, teamwork, and availability, fast-paced team work, food prep interest, reliable rush availability, and growth path, lunch rush, dinner rush, and weekends, and Line, Grill, Prep, and Cashier | Send a short note the same day or next morning, confirm the role, and mention one detail from the conversation. |

 Checklist